 For the Aged and Physically Disabled target groups, the DHSS/DSDS continues to use its HCBS Cyber Access Web Tool.
 This tool contains the Inter RAI HC to help guide comprehensive care and service planning in community-based settings.
 It focuses on the person's functioning and quality of life by assessing individual needs, strengths and preferences.
 In an effort to support the use of the HCBS Web Tool within Cyber Access, DSDS has developed a specific internet location to consolidate Web Tool information.
-In the future, this site will contain future Web Tool provider resources and information.
+Enhancements were made to the HCBS Web Tool.
+Financial Management Services (FMS) was added as an automatic display when Consumer Directed Personal Care - Independent Living Waiver was approved.
 Another tracking tool is the MO Case Compass that is used by DSDS to monitor adult protective service investigations and the follow-up required for protective services.
 The DHSS maintains data spreadsheets in the DHSS/DSDS central offices regarding transition and options counseling services.